LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W0X-DX-Events.md

 ## Common events

-- onchange: 	      An HTML element has been changed.
+- onchange	      An HTML element has been changed.

-- onclick:                The user clicks an HTML element.
+- onclick                The user clicks an HTML element.

 - onmouseover     The mouse pointer moves over an HTML element.